Report an accessibility problem

 Career opportunities

 Professionals with this degree can confidently move into academic and business fields.
-Language skills developed through this program are valued for teaching positions, translation work or work in a larger sector such as business, government and public administration.
+Language skills developed through this program are valued for teaching positions, translation work or work in a larger sector, such as business, government and public administration.

 Career examples include:

-• adult, basic and secondary education teachers
+• adult, basic or secondary education teacher

-• foreign language and literature teachers and professors
+• foreign language and literature teacher or professor

-• instructional coordinators
+• instructional coordinator

-• literacy teachers
+• literacy teacher

-• middle school and high school teachers
+• middle school or high school teacher

 Contact information